kinectron/kinectron/README.md

 -"Infrared" returns a jpeg of the infrared camera.
 -"Long Exposure Infrared" returns a longer exposure jpeg of the infrared camera.
 -"Key" returns a png of the image of the tracked bodies on a transparent background.
 It has the effect of a green screen.
+-"RGBD" returns a webp with the color image registered to the depth feed and the depth feed stored in the alpha channel.
 -"Stop All" stops the current frame.

 ##### Multiframe